yizhanyun/yx/README.md

 ### Structured booting

-To power multiple sites, support customization and enhancement at global level and subsite level, duosite took a very structure booting process to prepare the server:
+To power multiple sites, support customization and enhancement at global level and subsite level, yx took a very structure booting process to prepare the server:

 ```
 -- start server